srishtea-22/GDG-NMIT/README.md

 # GDG-NMIT

-This is a landing page for Google Developet Groups at Nitte Meenakshi Institue of Techonology, Bengaluru.
+This is a landing page for Google Developer Groups at Nitte Meenakshi Institue of Techonology, Bengaluru.